 Babies are very good at regulating how much they want to feed and breastfed babies particularly, are highly unlikely to overfeed.

-Feeding on demand is an old-age concept
+Nursing on-demand is an old-age concept

 Not surprisingly, feeding on demand goes back to hunter-gatherer ways, when communities were close-knit and families large.
 The load was shared when it came to pretty much everything.
-Including that of feeding a newborn.
+Including that of breastfeeding a newborn.

 Feeding on demand was not done EXCLUSIVELY.
 As this article sites: